 In April 2005, the AISN Association approved adding “International” to the school name to better reflect the composition of the school.
 Enrollment rose from 40 to 80 students between 2005 and 2008.

 Following an accreditation visit in 2008, AISN became fully committed to implementing curriculum standards based on the AERO standards in all subject areas.
 In addition, an updated progress report was produced, addressing each of the principle goals since the last accreditation report.

-In August 2009, AISN began the process of updating our technology abilities to better serve the administrative team as well as the staff and students., and upgraded services to include the AISNRC.
+In August 2009, AISN began the process of updating its access to technology to better serve the administrative team as well as the staff and students., and upgraded services to include the AISN Rec Center.